DAWZayas-Projects/BUSTILLO-BARRIOS-FRANCISCO/README.md

 Requirements
 -------------

-The videogame should be able to manage basic mechanics and functionalities of 2D videogames such as basic player character movements (walk, jump, attack...), interaction with environment elements (like objects and NPC,non player characters, as enemies) and show other elements like time and scores.
+The video game should be able to manage basic mechanics and functionalities of 2D videogames such as basic player character movements (walk, jump, attack...), interaction with environment elements (like objects and NPC,non player characters, as enemies) and show other elements like time and scores.

-In addition the videogame should include animations and sounds.
+In addition the video game should include animations and sounds.

-On the other hand this videogame should be able to register and show High Scores when the game is over.
+On the other hand this video game should be able to register and show High Scores when the game is over.

-Finally this videogame should be deployed on an iPhone.
+Finally this video game should be deployed on an iPhone.

 Basic Functionality:
 -------------